codey-codes/hangman/README.md

 ### Notes:
 1. The browser's console can be used to cheat by seeing what the word is
 2. The word list for this game is downloaded from: https://github.com/RazorSh4rk/random-word-api.
 All rights reserved to 'RazorSh4rk'.

+## Environments used: ##
+1. HTML: used as a markup language for the app
+2. CSS: for styling the said app
+3. JS: for creating new and updating the already present items in both HTML and CSS
+4. Adobe Illustrator: for designing the hanger pieces